Help us improve

 - **Decision:** [What was decided]

-- **Rationale:** [Why we chose this approach]
+- **Rationale:** [Why this approach was chosen]

-- **Trade-offs:** [What we gained/sacrificed]
+- **Trade-offs:** [What was gained/sacrificed]

 - **Files affected:** `path/to/file.ts:lines`